jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/WEF-Global-Cybersecurity-Outlook-2024.md

 - 60% of executives agree that cyber and privacy regulations effectively reduce risk in their organization’s ecosystem – up 21% since 2022.
 Global Cybersecurity Outlook 2024
 5
 Global Cybersecurity Outlook 2024: key findings
 F I G U R E  1

-*Image description: A pie chart titled "In the next two years, will generative AI provide overall cyber advantage to attackers or defenders?" shows 55.9% to attackers, 35.1% remain balanced, and 8.9% to defenders.
-Below it is a bar graph titled "What are you most concerned about in regards to generative AI’s impact on cyber?" with the following categories and percentages: Advance of adversarial capabilities – phishing, malware development, deepfakes (46%), Data leaks – exposure of personally identifiable information through generative AI (20%), Increased complexity of security governance (9%), Technical security of the AI systems themselves (8%), Software supply-chain and code development risk – potential backdoors (8%), Legal concerns of intellectual property and liability (8%).
-A text box states "90% of cyber leaders who attended the Annual Meeting on Cybersecurity believe that inequity within the cybersecurity ecosystem requires urgent action."*
+![Figure 1: Pie chart showing that 55.9% of respondents believe that in the next two years, generative AI will provide overall cyber advantage to attackers, 35.1% believe it will remain balanced, and 8.9% believe it will be to defenders.
+A bar chart shows that the most concerning impact of generative AI on cyber is the advance of adversarial capabilities (46%), followed by data leaks (20%), increased complexity of security governance (9%), technical security of the AI systems themselves (8%), software supply-chain and code development risk (8%), and legal concerns of intellectual property and liability (8%).]

-**90%**
+55.9%
+to attackers
+35.1%
+remain balanced
+8.9%
+to defenders
+In the next two years, will generative
+AI provide overall cyber advantage to attackers or defenders?
+What are you most concerned about in regards to generative AI’s impact on cyber?
+2022
+2023
+2024
+14%
+21%
+51%
+28%
+39%
+36%
+25%
+67%
+19%
+Our cyber resilience is insufﬁcient
+Our cyber resilience meets minimum requirements
+Our cyber resilience exceeds our requirements
+Advance of adversarial
+capabilities – phishing,
+malware development,
+deepfakes
+Data leaks – exposure of
+personally identiﬁable
+information through
+generative AI
+Increased complexity of
+security governance
+Technical security of the
+AI systems themselves
+Software supply-chain and
+code development risk –
+potential backdoors
+Legal concerns of intellectual property and liability
+46%
+20%
+9%
+8%
+8%
+8%
+90% of cyber leaders who attended the
+Annual Meeting on Cybersecurity believe that inequity within the cybersecurity ecosystem requires urgent action.
+90%

-**There is growing cyber inequity between organizations that are cyber resilient and those that are not**
+There is growing cyber inequity between organizations that are cyber resilient and those that are not What is the state of your organization’s cyber resilience this year?

-*Image description: A bar graph titled "What is the state of your organization’s cyber resilience this year?" shows the following percentages for 2022, 2023, and 2024: Our cyber resilience is insufficient (14%, 21%, 51%), Our cyber resilience meets minimum requirements (28%, 39%, 36%), Our cyber resilience exceeds our requirements (25%, 67%, 19%).*

-**Emerging technologies will exacerbate long-standing challenges related to cyber resilience**
+Emerging technologies will exacerbate long-standing challenges related to cyber resilience 0

-*Image description: A graph shows two lines, one titled "More low-revenue organizations are losing resiliency than gaining it" and the other titled "More high-revenue organizations are maturing into leaders in cyber resilience".
-The x-axis is labeled 0, 10%, 20%, 30%, 40%, 50%, 60%.
-The low-revenue line shows 15% in 2022 and 13% in 2024, and the high-revenue line shows 18% in 2022 and 51% in 2024.
-Below this is a bar graph showing the following percentages for low-revenue organizations and high-revenue organizations: Our cyber resilience is insufficient (37%, 29%), Our cyber resilience meets minimum requirements (26%, 5%), Our cyber resilience exceeds our requirements (15%, 13%).*
+2022
+2024
+2022
+2024
+10%
+20%
+30%
+40%
+50%
+60%
+More low-revenue
+organizations are losing
+resiliency than gaining it
+More high-revenue
+organizations are maturing
+into leaders in cyber resilience
+15%
+13%
+18%
+51%
+37%
+29%
+26%
+5%
 Global Cybersecurity Outlook 2024
 6
 Global Cybersecurity Outlook 2024: key findings
 F I G U R E  2
+![Figure 2: A graphic showing that 93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk.
+A bar chart shows that 60.4% of respondents agree that cyber and privacy regulations effectively reduce cyber risks, 18.8% disagree, and 24.1% are neutral.
+A bar chart shows that 78% of low-revenue organizations lack visibility of their third-party risk, while 22% have visibility.
+A bar chart shows that 39.2% of public organizations, 88.3% of medium-revenue organizations, 52% of low-revenue organizations, and 22% of high-revenue organizations say that resource or skills gaps are the biggest challenge for their organization when designing for cyber resilience.
+A bar chart shows that 15% of low-revenue organizations, 13% of medium-revenue organizations, and 18% of high-revenue organizations say that their cyber resilience is insufficient.
+A bar chart shows that 51% of low-revenue organizations, 37% of medium-revenue organizations, and 29% of high-revenue organizations say that their cyber resilience meets minimum requirements.
+A bar chart shows that 26% of low-revenue organizations, 5% of medium-revenue organizations, and 29% of high-revenue organizations say that their cyber resilience exceeds our requirements.]

-*Image description: A text box states "93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk."*
+93% of leaders of organizations excelling in cyber resilience trust their CEO to speak externally about their cyber risk.

-**93%**
+93%

-**The cyber skills and talent shortage continues to widen at an alarming rate**

-*Image description: A bar graph titled "Cyber regulations are perceived to be an effective method of reducing cyber risks" shows the following percentages for 2022 and 2024: Agree (39.2%, 60.4%), Disagree (88.3%, 18.8%), and a small portion of Neutral (24.1%) in 2024.*
+The cyber skills and talent shortage continues to widen at an alarming rate Cyber regulations are perceived to be an effective method of reducing cyber risks Do you believe cyber and privacy regulations effectively reduce cyber risks?

-**Cyber regulations are perceived to be an effective method of reducing cyber risks**

-*Image description: A bar graph titled "For any organization, the partners in its ecosystem are both the greatest asset and the biggest hindrance to a secure, resilient and trustworthy digital future" shows the following percentages for 2022 and 2024: Have visibility (22%, 35%), Lack visibility (78%, 64%).
-Below it is a bar graph titled "Do you have visibility of your third-party risk?" with the following percentages: Public organizations (49.2%), Medium-revenue organizations (82.1%), Low-revenue organizations (29%), High-revenue organizations (94.7%).*
+For any organization, the partners in its ecosystem are both the greatest asset and the biggest hindrance to a secure, resilient and trustworthy digital future Do you have visibility of your third-party risk?

-**For any organization, the partners in its ecosystem are both the greatest asset and the biggest hindrance to a secure, resilient and trustworthy digital future**

-*Image description: A bar graph titled "Does your organization have the skills needed to respond to and recover from a cyberattack?" shows the following percentages for 2022, 2023, and 2024: Low-revenue organizations (40%, 50%, 60%), Medium- and high-revenue organizations (70%, 80%, 90%).
-Below it is a bar graph titled "Are resources or skills gaps the biggest challenge for your organization when designing for cyber resilience?" with the following percentages: Public organizations (52%), Medium-revenue organizations (38%), Low-revenue organizations (22%), High-revenue organizations (29%).*
+0
+2022
+2024
+20%
+40%
+60%
+60.4%
+18.8%
+24.1%
+Does your organization have the skills needed to respond to and recover from a cyberattack?
+Are resources or skills gaps the biggest challenge for your organization when designing for cyber resilience?
+2022
+2023
+2024
+40%
+50%
+60%
+70%
+80%
+90%
+100%
+94.7%
+82.1%
+49.2%
+Low-revenue organizations
+Medium- and high-revenue organizations
+Have visibility
+Lack visibility
+Agree
+Disagree
+Public
+organizations
+Medium-revenue
+organizations
+Low-revenue
+organizations
+High-revenue
+organizations
+0%
+10%
+20%
+30%
+40%
+50%
+60%
+22%
+35%
+38%
+Our cyber resilience
+is insufﬁcient
+Our cyber resilience meets
+minimum requirements
+Our cyber resilience
+exceeds our requirements
+78%
+22%
+29%
+71%
+64%
+36%
+39.2%
+88.3%
+52%
 Global Cybersecurity Outlook 2024
 7

-<a name="1-understanding-global-cyber-inequity"></a>
-# 1 Understanding global
+## 1 Understanding global cyber inequity
-cyber inequity
 A systemic solution is needed to address the inequity in cyber-resilience capacity across organizations and countries.
 Global Cybersecurity Outlook 2024
 8

-In 2022, the cybersecurity economy<sup>5</sup> grew
+In 2022, the cybersecurity economy[^5] grew
-twice as fast as the world economy.<sup>6</sup> In 2023, it grew four times faster.
+twice as fast as the world economy.[^6] In 2023, it grew four times faster.
 Although organizational investment in cyber resilience overall is on the rise, rapid innovation and growth often lead to uneven development.
 This unevenness creates major economic and social benefits for some; generally, the largest and most developed economies reap the rewards of